 A simple, one-size-fits-all solution like Auto-Enrolment simply won't work for the diverse self-employed sector.
 Instead, we've called on government to develop and introduce new and tailored products to improve saving among the self-employed.
 One of the most promising is the sidecar pension, which works by channelling money into both a pension pot and a separate ‘rainy day fund’ to be drawn on in times of emergency.
 We are now urging government to finish testing this and roll it out as quickly as possible to freelancers.
 We believe tailored savings products should be targeted particularly at Millennial and Generation Z freelancers, who are in most urgent need of savings solutions.

 - Government should work with the pensions industry to encourage more flexible savings solutions and test interventions for freelancers to save for later life.

 - Automatic Enrolment (AE) will not work for the self-employed – instead government should roll-out the sidecar pension scheme, which splits savings between a pension pot and an emergency fund, to the self-employed.

-- Provide tailored guidance on saving for the self-employed via the Money and Pensions Services, the new single financial guidance body.
+- Provide tailored guidance on saving for the self-employed via the Money and Pensions Services, the financial guidance body.

 Freelancers find it particularly difficult to get on the housing ladder, due to their more variable income and the wave of tougher lending rules introduced since 2014.
 Research has found that more than two thirds of self-employed people applying for mortgages felt that they were asked intrusive questions and had to wait an unacceptable length of time before their loans went through.
 But the growing self-employed workforce means lenders are having to become much more open to these potential buyers, who will become an increasingly large market.
 Six years on from the implementation of the Mortgage Market Review, the government should encourage the mortgage industry in de-risking self-employed people to make it easier for them to successfully apply for mortgages.